Anchorage scrambles to find enough housing for the homeless before the Alaska winter sets in

 Bronson in July suggested it would be cheaper to fly homeless people to other states or elsewhere in Alaska than to house them for the winter.
 The unfunded proposal drew angry rebukes from mayors in California and Hawaii and skepticism from many in Anchorage’s own unsheltered community.

-“I’m not trying to get rid of people to get rid of them,” Bronson said in an interview this week.
+“I’m not trying to get rid of people…,” Bronson said in an interview this week.
 “I’m trying to get people to a solution where they don’t freeze to death.”

 During the pandemic, Anchorage configured the roughly 6,000-seat Sullivan Arena to be a mass-care facility.
 It has served more than 500 homeless people in the winters until city officials decided to return it to its original purpose, hosting concerts and hockey games.